Metropolitan Borough of Rotherham

 The Metropolitan Borough of Rotherham is a metropolitan borough of South Yorkshire, England.
 It is named after its main settlement of Rotherham.
 The wider borough spans a larger area and covers the outlying towns of Maltby, Swinton, Wath-upon-Dearne, Dinnington.
 As well as the villages of Rawmarsh and Laughton.
-A large valley spans the entire borough and is referred to as the "Rother Valley".
+The borough includes parts of the Don, Rother and Dearne Valleys..

 The district was formed on 1 April 1974, under the Local Government Act 1972, as a merger of the County Borough of Rotherham, with Maltby, Rawmarsh, Swinton and Wath-upon-Dearne urban districts along with Rotherham Rural District and Kiveton Park Rural District.

 Rotherham Metropolitan Borough Council is one of the safest Labour councils in the United Kingdom, although the number of Labour council seats dropped from 92% to 79% in 2014 following the Rotherham child sexual exploitation scandal.

 Geography

 Settlements in the borough of Rotherham include: